Viewdesic/viewScroller.js/README.md

 Note:
 If you use viewsHeight property remember to declare height value for all the mainviews.
 Don't skip any of views.
-If you want to set 100% vh for some of the view, just put 0 value.
+If you want to set 100vh for some of the view, just put 0 value.

 ## Reporting issues